psysrc/blip/docs/syntax.md

 xml -> "<foo>" content "</foo>"  // The 'content' variable now contains "Bar"
 ```

 If decomposition fails because the provided string doesn't fit the pattern, an error is automatically raised.
 As a result, decomposition can be used as a convenient pattern matching syntax.

 ```
-// This example simply validates that the string is surrounded by square brackets, without extracting any text:
+// This example validates that the string is surrounded by square brackets, without extracting any text into a variable:

 data = "[good]"
 data = "bad"